-- 8.28 Private fostering: A private fostering arrangement is one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 years (under 18, if disabled) by someone other than a parent or close relative, in their own home, with the intention that it should last for 28 days or more.
-A close family relative is defined as a 'grandparent, brother, sister, uncle or aunt' and includes half-siblings and step-parents; it does not include great-aunts or uncles, great grandparents or cousins. - 8.28.1 Parents and private foster carers both have a legal duty to inform the relevant local authority at least six weeks before the arrangement is due to start; not to do so is a criminal offence. - 8.28.2 Whilst most privately fostered children are appropriately supported and looked after, they are a potentially vulnerable group who should be monitored by the local authority, particularly when the child has come from another country.
-In some cases privately fostered children are affected by abuse and neglect, or are involved in trafficking, child sexual exploitation or modern-day slavery. - 8.28.3 Schools have a mandatory duty to report to the local authority where they are aware or suspect that a child is subject to a private fostering arrangement.
+- Private fostering: A private fostering arrangement is one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 years (under 18, if disabled) by someone other than a parent or close relative, in their own home, with the intention that it should last for 28 days or more.
+A close family relative is defined as a 'grandparent, brother, sister, uncle or aunt' and includes half-siblings and step-parents; it does not include great-aunts or uncles, great grandparents or cousins. - 8.29 Parents and private foster carers both have a legal duty to inform the relevant local authority at least six weeks before the arrangement is due to start; not to do so is a criminal offence. - 8.30 Whilst most privately fostered children are appropriately supported and looked after, they are a potentially vulnerable group who should be monitored by the local authority, particularly when the child has come from another country.
+In some cases privately fostered children are affected by abuse and neglect, or are involved in trafficking, child sexual exploitation or modern-day slavery. - 8.31 Schools have a mandatory duty to report to the local authority where they are aware or suspect that a child is subject to a private fostering arrangement.
 Although schools have a duty to inform the local authority, there is no duty for anyone, including the private foster carer or social workers, to inform the school.
-However, it should be clear to the school who has parental responsibility.

-On admission to the school, we will take steps to verify the relationship of the adults to the child who is being registered School staff should notify the Designated Safeguarding Lead when they become aware of private fostering arrangements.
+However, it should be clear to the school who has parental responsibility. - On admission to the school, we will take steps to verify the relationship of the adults to the child who is being registered - School staff should notify the Designated Safeguarding Lead when they become aware of private fostering arrangements.
 The Designated Safeguarding Lead will speak to the family of the child involved to check that they are aware of their duty to inform the LA.
-The school itself has a duty to inform the local authority of the private fostering arrangements.

-8.29 Home stay / Exchange hosts: If children are staying with a family as part of an exchange, the parents and over 18s need to have an enhanced DBS check (as a volunteer).
-The school will also decide whether they will do an enhanced DBS check for 16 and 17 year olds who also live in the house

-9 What to do if you suspect that abuse may have occurred

-- 9.20 You must report the concerns immediately, on the same working day, to the Designated Safeguarding Lead or their deputies.
-You may report verbally, but this must be followed up by a written account, on the same working day. - 9.21 The role of the Designated Safeguarding Lead and team members is to: - 9.21.1 Obtain information from staff, volunteers, children or parents and carers who have child protection concerns and to record this information. - 9.21.2 Assess the information quickly and carefully and ask for further information as appropriate. - 9.21.3 They should also consult with Newham services in the first instance (e.g. triage, including Early Help, LADO) - 9.21.4 The Designated Safeguarding Lead should make a referral via triage (social care / police) or the police without delay if it is agreed during the consultation or if there is an immediate risk to the child. - 9.21.5 The referral should be made to the triage team in which the child lives, e.g. if a child lives in another borough, the referral needs to be made to the social services team in that borough / authority.
+The school itself has a duty to inform the local authority of the private fostering arrangements. - Home stay / Exchange hosts: If children are staying with a family as part of an exchange, 8.32 the parents and over 18s need to have an enhanced DBS check (as a volunteer).
+The school will also decide whether they will do an enhanced DBS check for 16 and 17 year olds who also live in the house - What to do if you suspect that abuse may have occurred - 9.20 You must report the concerns immediately, on the same working day, to the Designated Safeguarding Lead or their deputies.
+You may report verbally, but this must be followed up by a written account, on the same working day. - 9.21 The role of the Designated Safeguarding Lead and team members is to: - Obtain information from staff, volunteers, children or parents and carers who have child protection concerns and to record this information. - 9.23 Assess the information quickly and carefully and ask for further information as appropriate. - 9.24